CGAL/cgal-web/_posts/2017-04-01-Swarowski.md

  <p><small>Sebastien L.O.
 Riot, Chief Technologist at Swarowki</small></p>
 </blockquote>

-<p>According to Swarowski and and Rhino, we would do them a favor if the
+<p>According to Swarowski and and McNeel, we would do them a favor if the
 collection, the tool, as well as the component had the same name.
 This is somehow understandable, if we think about the naming mess of Visual Studio 2013, sitting in the directory Microsoft Visual Studio 12.0,